-As the country continues to evolve and truly embrace the self-evident truth that we are all created equal, Richmond has taken the lead in removing statues honoring Confederate leaders, including the 6-story-tall statue of Robert E. Lee.
-But Monument Avenue features more than the spray-painted pedestals that once held monuments to slave-owning secessionists on horses.
+As the country continues to evolve and truly embrace the self-evident truth that we are all created equal, Richmond has taken the lead in removing statues honoring Confederate leaders.
+But today, Monument Avenue features more than the spray-painted pedestals that once held monuments to slave-owning secessionists on horses.
 At the intersection of Monument Avenue and Roseneath Road, look for the statue honoring Arthur Ashe, the native son who won three Grand Slam singles titles and was the first Black player selected to the United States Davis Cup team.

 Pro Tip: Even if your Virginia vacation doesn’t take you north to Arlington, it’s fascinating to learn how Robert E. Lee’s home, Arlington House, became a national cemetery.

 From Ancarrow’s Landing on the east side of Richmond to Huguenot Flatwater on the west, there are many places to enjoy James River Park.
 Watch for birds and other wildlife on a nature walk through the wetlands, hike to Belle Isle, or go for a bike ride in this lush green space that stretches the length of Richmond.
 If you’d rather be in or on the water, you can also swim, fish, canoe, kayak, and paddleboard at the park.